-- 1 Upon signature of the Terms of Commitment to Mediation, the Mediation shall follow the course agreed to by the parts or, in the absence of the latter, those that are fixed by the Mediator taking into account the circumstances of each case. - 2 Ordinarily, and without impediment to the alterations in the preceding number, the process shall consist of the following phases: - a) Summary of the interests and sequencing of the problems presented by the Mediator. - b) Joint and separate sessions.
+1 - Upon signature of the Terms of Commitment to Mediation, the Mediation shall follow the course agreed to by the parts or, in the absence of the latter, those that are fixed by the Mediator taking into account the circumstances of each case.

+2 - Ordinarily, and without impediment to the alterations in the preceding number, the process shall break down in the following phases:

-c) Final session and signature of the Agreement, if obtained.
+- a) Summary of the interests and sequencing of the problems presented by the Mediator. - b) Joint and separate sessions. - c) Final session and signature of the Agreement, if obtained.